PRAJJWAL0606/cnn/README.md

 # cnn
-Convolutional networks for image recoginization if hands
+Convolutional networks for image recoginization of number of fingers.